voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

     Did you know?
-You can also declare :meth:`virtual fields <virtual-fields>` on datasets whose values are dynamically computed from other fields rather than being explicitly stored in the database.
+You can also declare :ref:`virtual fields <virtual-fields>` on datasets whose values are dynamically computed from other fields rather than being explicitly stored in the database.